Free Massachusetts Public Record Searches (Access Databases)

 Chelsea, MA 02150

 Request forms can be obtained online from the Massachusetts Official Government website.
-When mailed, they must be accompanied by a money order or bank-issued cashier’s check for the appropriate amount.444
+When mailed, they must be accompanied by a money order or bank-issued cashier’s check for the appropriate amount.

-How to Dig Up Someone’s Criminal Records in Massachusetts
+How To Dig Up Someone’s Criminal Record in Massachusetts

 There are several ways to locate someone’s criminal record in Massachusetts.
 Details on performing searches for specific types of criminal records will be discussed in more detail below; however, this section provides an overview of criminal record searches.